-Destination weddings might be the best kind (who doesn't want to spend a few days on the beach or in a far-off city celebrating people they love?), but they also can be the most expensive.
+Destination weddings are some of the most fun, but they also can be the most expensive.
 Flights and hotel rooms can rack up quickly, especially if the wedding is in a remote location or at a luxury property.
 So if you're already shelling out just to be there, do you also need to spend money on a wedding gift?
-Here's what our experts have to say.